CRE · Valuation · Investment Analysis

 Geography Shapes Value

-Spanning 14 states taught me that location is context — regional supply dynamics, demand drivers, market maturity.
-A cap rate in Indianapolis tells a different story than the same number in rural South Dakota.
+Spanning 20+ states taught me that location is context — regional supply dynamics, demand drivers, market maturity.
+A cap rate in one market tells a completely different story than the same number elsewhere.

 03